svelteuidev/svelteui/apps/docs/src/pages/core/modal.md

 <!-- - `trapFocus` – defines whether focus should be trapped inside modal -->

-- `closeOnEscape` – defines whether modal should be closed when user presses `Escape` key
+- `closeOnEscape` – defines whether Modal should be closed when user presses `Escape` key
-- `closeOnClickOutside` – defines whether modal should be closed when user clicks outside of modal body
+- `closeOnClickOutside` – defines whether Modal should be closed when user clicks outside of modal body

 ## Accessibility and usability

-- When modal is opened, focus is trapped inside and vertical scroll is locked at current position
+- When Modal is opened, focus is trapped inside and vertical scroll is locked at current position
-- When user clicks on overlay or presses escape, modal closes
+- When user clicks on overlay or presses escape, Modal closes
 - Modal transitions are disabled if user prefers to reduce motion
 - Modal wrapper has `aria-modal="true"` and `role="dialog"` attributes
 - Modal wrapper has `aria-labelledby` and `aria-describedby` pointing to modal title and body